 First, build retrieval events into your scheme of work rather than treating review as an end-of-unit activity.
 A minimum effective dose is three spaced retrieval practice events for each major piece of content, timed to coincide with periods of reduced retrieval strength.
 For content taught in Week 1, a retrieval event in Week 2, another in Week 5, and a third in Week 10 will produce substantially better retention than three revision lessons in Weeks 9, 10, and 11.

 Fourth, align your formative assessment practices to measure storage strength rather than retrieval strength.
-Ask students to retrieve content from memory with at least a day's gap from the last teaching of that content.
+Ask learners to retrieve content from memory with at least a day's gap from the last teaching of that content.
 Use low-stakes conditions to reduce the anxiety that can suppress retrieval strength independently of storage strength.

 In your next lesson, identify one piece of content that you taught at least one week ago and design a five-minute blank-page retrieval activity around it.
-Ask students to write everything they remember, without notes or prompts.
+Ask learners to write everything they remember, without notes or prompts.
 Observe their responses using the four-quadrant lens: who recalls it fluently (Quadrant 1), who struggles but gets there with effort (Quadrant 2), and who has genuinely no access (Quadrant 4).
 Let the data determine whether your next move is to maintain, prompt, or reteach.

 ---